yasminagaye1/Chippy/GraphReport.md

     square when it is time to save the current table.
 All squares have qvalues and these values should be fed into directions, and policy.

+NOTES
+*****
+*I have figured out a way to return q values from the graph to experiments
+    or wherever I need them

+*Modifying runners.py by looking at kenneth's code to figure how to manipulate
+    make chippy check if it has seen a pattern before and to use particular q values.

+*Still thinking of how to force chippy to use a certain qvalue even
+    after knowing that it has seen a particular experiment before